ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

 2022-01-28 (iterative, bad seed): 7
 ```

-This approach is definitely an improvement from the brute force approach, but there's still an issue&mdash; it will still guess the words in dictionary order If the solution is `tight`, this will guess the following words in this order after determing the answer ends in `ight`:
+This approach is an improvement from the brute force approach, but there's still an issue&mdash; it will still guess the words in dictionary order If the solution is `tight`, this will guess the following words in this order after determining the answer ends in `ight`:
 - `bight` (a bend in the coast or a loop in a rope)
 - `dight` (archaic, past tense of dress?)
 - `eight`